Runnels County School Menus

 Winters ISD Lunch

-Friday: Chili dog or cheeseburger, smile fries, baked beans, lettuce/tomato/pickles, fresh carrots, ninja fruit, choice of milk.
+Friday: Cheeseburger or corndog, crinkle cut fries, baked beans, lettuce/tomato/pickles, coleslaw, strawberries, choice of milk.

-Tuesday: Chef salad or nachos or burrito, corn, lettuce/tomato, zesty cucumbers, fruit gelatin, choice of milk.
+Monday: Chicken strip salad or lasagna or chicken tenders, Italian green beans, garden salad, fresh carrots, breadstick, sliced peaches, choice of milk.

-Wednesday: Chicken strip salad or BBQ sandwich or turkey & cheese sub, baked potato, broccoli salad, fresh carrots, cantaloupe, choice of milk.
+Tuesday: Chicken fajita salad or crunch taco or bean chalupa, Spanish rice, lettuce/diced/tomato, orange sherbet cup, choice of milk.

-Thursday: Chicken fajita salad or Salisbury steak or chicken nuggets, mashed potatoes, salad/carrots, dinner roll, watermelon choice of milk.
+Thursday: Chef Salad or corndog minis or grilled chicken sandwich, corn on the cob, pinto beans, coleslaw/carrots, watermelon, choice of milk.

 Olfen ISD Breakfast